Skip to Content

 Sun Spot squash are a cultivar of buttercup squash and are slightly smaller than a typical buttercup squash.

 They look like small pumpkins or kabocha squash.
-They have a drier flesh, but lots of great squash flavor.
+They have a drier flesh but lots of great squash flavor.

-Squash FAQs
+Winter Squash Types FAQs

 When are winter squash in season?